raspberrypilearning/welcome-to-antarctica/en/step_7.md

 --- /task ---

-On the `wildlife.html page`, there is a different fact holder grid layout.
+On the `wildlife.html` page, there is a different fact holder grid layout.

 That layout also needs to change when the screen width reduces.